 The Master of Arts in global security is designed to empower graduates of the program with the capacity to understand and analyze the complex nature of conflict and global security challenges while developing specific tools, skills and insights to influence appropriate policies and programs for the future.
 A total of 30 program hours are required.

-All applicants must submit the following on the graduate admissions page:
+To apply to the MAGS, please submit the following using the graduate admissions page:

-For additional application information please see the Student Handbook.
+For additional application information please see the MAGS Student Handbook.

 “We have a need to get folks master’s degrees who are not able to get into civilian schools because it’ll take them off the line of duty.
 ASU fills that gap.”

 - Jeffrey Kubiak, School of Politics and Global Studies professor of practice and senior fellow in the Center on the Future of War

 The MA in Global Security requires the successful completion of 30 credits of coursework.
 Students must take GSC 501 as well as GSC 550, the independent capstone project.
 All remaining courses are electives.